stolostron/rhacm-docs/README.md

 ```
 ruby-install ruby
 ```
-**Important:** You must use the previous commands to install ruby, even if your system already comes with ruby pre-installed.
+**Important:** You must use the previous commands to install Ruby, even if your system already comes with Ruby pre-installed.
 The pre-installed version does not function correctly.
 This step might take several minutes.

 3. Install RubyGems by running the following command:
 ```